DuckyMomo20012/image-n-crypt/README.md

 First, you need to register an account.

-To register account, you need to generate RSA key pair.
-You have to use function `generateAndWriteKeyToFile` in `src.helpers.crypto.crypto.py` to generate key pair.
+To register an account, you need to generate RSA key pair.
+You have to use the function `generateAndWriteKeyToFile` in `src.helpers.crypto.crypto.py` to generate key pair.

 This will create two files: